solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 ```

 The program is also already deployed to net so you can try it out on `devnet`.
-The Javascript client also has a button to mint the NFT.
-Starting the Javascript
+The JavaScript client also has a button to mint the NFT.
+Starting the JavaScript
 client:

 ```shell